Dunedan/mbp-2016-linux/README.md

 is working using the driver you can find at: https://github.com/roadrunner2/macbook12-spi-driver/blob/touchbar-driver-hid-driver/appletb.c

-Missing is as of now just automatic dimming and the advanced functionality with custom graphics Apple offers in macOS.
+Missing is as of now just the advanced functionality with custom graphics Apple offers in macOS.

 ## Touch ID